lareferencia/dark-site/_posts/en/2024-01-01-what-is-dark.md

     <div class="step-icon"></div>
     <div class="step-content">
       <h4>ARK Persistent Identifier</h4>
-      <p>The ARK identifier has emerged as a <strong>viable, low-cost alternative solution</strong> thanks to the potential implementation of local providers for the global resolver.</p>
+      <p>The ARK identifier has emerged as a <strong>viable, low-cost alternative</strong> due to the possibility of implementing local providers for the global resolver.
+Its use facilitates <strong>long-term access and preservation</strong> of digital resources, ensuring stable and reliable links.</p>
     </div>
   </div>